thriveorbiti-eng/clenvo/privacy-policy.md

 # Privacy Policy for Clenvo

-**Effective date:** [EFFECTIVE_DATE]
+**Effective date:** September 21, 2026

-[DEVELOPER_NAME] ("we," "us," or "our") operates the Clenvo mobile application (the "App").
+ThriveOrbiti ("we," "us," or "our") operates the Clenvo mobile application (the "App").
 This Privacy Policy explains what information the App accesses, how it is used, and your choices — in plain language first, with the full detail below.

-**This policy must be published at a public URL and that URL entered into Google Play Console before submission.** Everything in brackets (e.g. `[EFFECTIVE_DATE]`) is a placeholder to fill in before publishing.
+**This policy must be published at a public URL and that URL entered into Google Play Console before submission.**

 ## Summary